EU Emission Trading System (EU ETS)

 The EU ETS was the first international emissions trading scheme and has been the largest one in operation since 2005 and will retain this lead until the Chinese ETS becomes operational in mid-2021.
 Indeed, many more ETSs currently exists and are being developed around the world, both in developed and in developing countries, enhancing ETS linkage possibilities.
 The emissions cap of the EU ETS decreases at a yearly rate, currently set at 2.2% of the 2010 baseline.
 Relatively to its launch in 2005, the EU ETS achieved a 21% reduction of regulated emissions in 2020 and is set to enforce a 43% reduction by 2030.
 This is in line with the EU’s Paris Agreement commitment.
 This yearly rate is likely to be further strengthened in the perspective of the EU ambition to raise the greenhouse gas (GHG) reduction target to 55-60%, through an overarching policy, the European Green Deal.

-Which gasses and sectors are covered by the EU ETS?
+Which gases and sectors are covered by the EU ETS?

 The EU ETS covers carbon dioxide (CO2), nitrous oxide (N2O) and perfluorocarbon (PFC) emissions from about 11,000 heavy energy-using installations, including power stations and industrial plants (oil refineries, steelworks and production of iron, aluminum, metals, cement, lime, glass, ceramics, pulp, paper, cardboard, acids and bulk organic chemicals).
 Air flights that both depart and land within the borders of the European Economic Area (that is, the EU plus Norway, Lichtenstein, Iceland) are also covered by the EU ETS.